lanl-ansi/flexes-build/README.md

 Open the `.csv` to obtain your "access key ID" and "secret access key".
 You will use these values when running the setup script.

+### Make a VPC

+You can use the default VPC if you want, or you can make a new VPC for lanlytics.
+Bursa will put all the instances it creates in whichever VPC the management server is in.

 ### Management Server

-Create a management server in your cloud, from which to run bursa, and perform administrative tasks on your deployment.
+Create a management server in your VPC, from which to run bursa, and perform administrative tasks on your deployment.

-We used CoreOS on a `t2.nano` instance.
+We used CoreOS Container Linux on a `t2.nano` instance.

 Dependencies
 ------------

 Bursa has been tested on CoreOS-stable.
-CoreOS is a minimalistic self-upgrading Linux distribution, made specifically for hosting containers.
+CoreOS Container Linux is a minimalistic self-upgrading Linux distribution, made specifically for hosting containers.

-Due to the constraints imposed by CoreOS, bursa only needs `bash`, `docker`, and Internet access.
+Due to the constraints imposed by CoreOS Container Linux, bursa only needs `bash`, `docker`, and Internet access.

 Therefore,